akarimp/Oceanlyz/docs/2_Getting_Started.rst

 In order to use OCEANLYZ toolbox, first, one of the MATLAB or GNU Octave programming language should be installed with required packages (Refer to required packages for MATLAB/GNU Octave).

 Then, the OCEANLYZ toolbox should be downloaded and unzip in a folder of your choice.
-For example, if the OCEANLYZ is unzipped on C: derive, then OCEANLYZ folder would be “C:\oceanlyz” on a windows machine.
+For example, if the OCEANLYZ is unzipped on C: derive, then OCEANLYZ folder would be “C:\\oceanlyz” on a windows machine.

-Before using the Oceanlyz, these steps should be followed first:
+Before using the OCEANLYZ, these steps should be followed first:

 1. Setting values representing the properties of the dataset needs to be analyzed
 2. Defining what type of analysis is required to be done